Glass Beach (band): 2019–2022: The First Glass Beach Album

+2023–2026: Plastic Death and later years

 In 2023, Glass Beach released an alternate reality game hosted on their website which culminated in the reveal of the name and tracklist of their second album Plastic Death.
 On October 11, 2023 the band released the album's first single, "the CIA", featuring themes of fear and surveillance by the Central Intelligence Agency, with a music video directed by White.
-On November 6 the band released the second single, "rare animal", about the disappearance of D. B. Cooper.
-Plastic Death, produced by Will Yip, was released on January 19, 2024.
+On November 6, the band released the second single, "rare animal", a song about the disappearance of D. B. Cooper.
+Plastic Death was released on January 19, 2024, followed by the band's second US tour.

+On February 23, 2026, Autumn released a solo album entitled it's fine to dream under her new project's name, 'you are an angel'.

+On April 30, 2026, Glass Beach announced their dissolution, stating "we are no longer capable of making music together that we're proud of nor can we tour in a way that works for all of us."